The Ultimate Guide to Conwy Castle – Must Read!

 With its soaring curtain walls and goliath towers, the castle unequivocally achieved its purpose of intimidating and oppressing the newly conquered Welsh.
 At the time it may have symbolised subjugation, however today it’s been embraced as an iconic Welsh landmark.

+Those who have recently visited Conwy Castle have fond memories of a trip into the past.
 Stepping into the castle grounds, you’ll be transported to a medieval world of spiral staircases, hidden passageways and cavernous royal chambers.
 Don’t forget to pick up your audio guide, which really brings the Conwy Castle experience to life.